NordicSemiconductor/ble-sdk-arduino/README.md

 #ble-sdk-arduino

 Bluetooth low energy SDK for Arduino (uses the nRF8001 from [Nordic Semiconductor](https://www.nordicsemi.com/ "Go to Nordic semiconductors homepage")).
-This has been tested using the Arduino UNO, Mega and Leaonardo boards with the nRF2740/nRF2741 module or the Bluetooth low energy shield from Redbearlab.
+This has been tested using the Arduino UNO, Mega and Leaonardo boards with the nRF2740/nRF2741 module or the Bluetooth low energy shield from RedBearLab.
 The shield is available from seeedstudio and makershed.

 ##Contents
-The BLE folder in \libraries\ contains the ported bluetooth library (ACI library) and an example project folder.
+The folder \src\ contains the ported bluetooth library (ACI library) and an example project folder \examples\.
 This folder (BLE) should be extracted into the Arduino "libraries" folder.

 ####Start using the SDK